metacpan/metacpan-cpan-extracted/distros/T/TOML-XS/README.md

 Converts a byte string (i.e., raw, undecoded bytes) that contains a serialized TOML document to a [TOML::XS::Document](https://metacpan.org/pod/TOML::XS::Document) instance.

+Throws a suitable exception if the TOML document is unparseable.
+This doesn’t necessarily mean that _any_ malformed TOML content triggers such an error; for example, if an individual data item is malformed but the document is otherwise valid, this may return successful.

 # MAPPING TOML TO PERL

 Most TOML data items map naturally to Perl.
 The following details